From their first ABCs to their final thesis defense, challenging students to present what they know is an integral part of the learning experience.

 Using video to record student presentations offers the best of both worlds — students can be challenged to sharpen their presentation skills and demonstrate their knowledge to an audience, while at the same time opening up class time that would otherwise be locked for individual, one-by-one presentations.

 These student videos can be simple — and can cover almost anything.
-For just one great example, watch this student video presentation recorded for a language course.
+For just one great example, watch this student video presentation recorded for a language course, below.

 Alternatively, teachers can continue to ask students to present in front of their peers, but use the power of video to make the process more efficient.
 The University of British Columbia’s Sauder School of Business did exactly that, creating a “presentation lab” that broke classrooms into small student groups that could present simultaneously.
 Each student was recorded delivering their presentation to their group — giving the student real-world practice for their delivery, and giving the teacher a complete video of the presentation for grading, feedback, and guidance.